 There are many myths surrounding sex offenders, often created by highly publicized cases in the media.
-This has led to commonly held beliefs that are not based in fact and can actually decrease public safety.
+This has led to commonly held beliefs that are not based in fact and can actually reduce public safety.

 The Rule of 90